-This is photos from my vacation in Italy May 2012.
+This is photos from my vacation to Piedmont in Italy May 2012.
 Most of the photos are from the Barolo region but you´ll also find many from the day trip to Lago Maggiore near the Swiss border.

 This was the third time here and I must say that I really like this part of Italy.
 The people are warm and friendly and everyone is helpful even if I don´t speak a word Italian.